 Maintenance & Control

 Maintaining the work of any software is a separate stage that requires certain resources.
 Selecting between the build vs buy software, it is worth saying that the software vendor is most often engaged in maintaining the operation of its product.
-Thus, any bug fixes, database updates, etc. aren't part of your duties, so you don’t need to spend resources on these tasks.
+Thus, any bug fixes, database updates, aren't part of your duties, so you don't need to spend resources on these tasks.

 However, this coin has a downside.
 Since the purchased solution is being supported by the vendor, you, as a client, will have no control over the operation of this software.
 Thus, any shutdowns, unwanted bugs, or updates will be made regardless of your desire.
-Therefore, you can face a frequent situation when constant problems with the product or one unsuccessful update forces business representatives to refuse to continue using this software.
+Therefore, you can face a frequent situation when constant problems with the product or one unsuccessful update drives business representatives to refuse to continue using this software.

-Of course, modern businesses, especially related to the IT industry, have a set of complex tools and processes that harmoniously interact with each other.
+Of course, modern businesses, especially those related to the IT industry, have a set of complex tools and processes that harmoniously interact with each other.
 These can be time & task trackers, CRM, CMS, risk management tools, a bunch of different connectors and communication tools, and so on.
-That’s why the introduction of a new tool often causes coherency problems.
+That's why the introduction of a new tool often causes coherency problems.
 Thus, a new solution may conflict with existing tools and require a complete overhaul of present workflows.

 This problem can be avoided only by resorting to building a custom solution.
 By developing software from scratch, you can take this factor into account and build a product that ideally fits into the existing frame and will be coherent with the tools already in use.
 This is one of the most important points to consider in the build-or-buy software debate.

-Customization and scalability
+Customization and Scalability

 As you know, off-the-shelf solutions are called so because they do not imply any major adjustments.
 Yes, there are situations when software vendors make big changes and add new functionality based on the wishes of a large number of customers.
 However, no one will do it just for your sake.
 In case you urgently need additional features, you just have to stop using this product and choose something new.